Six Decades of Unequal Development

-THE SYSTEM ORIGINALLY ENVISAGED AT BRETTON WOODS AND SAN FRANCISCO It is customary to date the origin of the Bretton Woods system back to 1942 when Keynes, and his associates in London, prepared the three famous memoranda on the International Clearing Union, on commodity buffer stocks and on a Fund for Relief and Reconstruction.
+CHAPTER 1 4/7/01 1:29 pm Page 1 1.
+Six decades of economic and social development policies THE SYSTEM ORIGINALLY ENVISAGED AT BRETTON WOODS AND SAN FRANCISCO It is customary to date the origin of the Bretton Woods system back to 1942 when Keynes, and his associates in London, prepared the three famous memoranda on the International Clearing Union, on commodity buffer stocks and on a Fund for Relief and Reconstruction.
 To these three memoranda we may add the Beveridge Report which appeared in the same year, 1942.
 Keynes had taken a great interest in the Beveridge Report and this model of a national social welfare state was readily capable of international extension and application.
 However, in this historical perspective we may well go a little further back.
 The Great Depression of the 1930s had shown that in the absence of multilateral agreements and multilateral institutions the economic system was in danger of degenerating into beggar-my-neighbour policies leading to general immiserization.
 The World Economic Conference of 1931 had been a first attempt to create an international economic order to prevent this from continuing.
 Although this attempt ended in failure the ideas then brought forward had continued to reverberate in Keynes’s mind.
 His vision underlying the 1942 documents was governed by the overarching principle of ‘never again!’ - never again back to the conditions of the 1930s which were seen as having brought about not only mass misery and mass unemployment but also Hitlerism and war.
-Also never again a failure like that of the 1931 World Economic Conference.
-We may then move forward to 1940.
-Hitler...
+Also never again a...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.